God’s Mercy And Divine Healing

 As I was thinking about what to write for the next week, I realized that I had a favorite memory which would have fit really well into the post I had just published.
 However, that post was already long enough!
 It seemed like it would fit well with another post in conjunction with sharing thoughts about God’s mercy.

-Messed Up From A Motorcyle Accident While High On Weed
+Messed Up From A Motorcycle Accident While High On Weed

-This happened sometime after that greater revelation of God’s mercy was still so new for me and fresh in my mind.
-I was visiting friends in Western PA and sharing on Sunday morning at a small country church.
+This happened sometime after that greater revelation of God’s mercy was still so new to me and fresh in my mind.
+I was visiting friends in Western PA and sharing on Sunday morning in a small country church.
 I decided to talk about God’s mercy.
-Yes, my words were very influenced by Dan Mohler‘s teaching, but the heart revelation had also become mine, especially because of the miracles that I had begun to see which demonstrated the truth that I was learning.
+My words were influenced by Dan Mohler‘s teaching but the heart revelation had also become mine, especially because of the miracles I was seeing which demonstrated the truth I’d learned.

 My heart was bursting as I spoke.
 Such glorious gospel realities!
-After sharing what I had learned with everybody, I invited people who needed to be healed to receive ministry.
+After sharing what I had learned with everybody, I invited people who needed healing to receive ministry.

-There was a young guy there who had a lot of stitches in his face.
-He was in his 20’s.
-I asked him what he needed, and he told me that he was in an accident and his back needed to be healed.
+A young guy was there, in his 20s, with a lot of stitches on his face.
+I asked what he needed, and he said he was in an accident and his back needed to be healed.

-After receiving ministry, the young guy with lots of stitches sat down on the front row and started crying.
-He just sat there crying for a long time, even after everything was over.
+After receiving ministry, he sat down in the front row and started crying.
+He sat there crying for a long time, even after everything was over.

-I later found out what had happened.
-This guy was living a wild life and getting into trouble.
+Later, I found out what had happened.
+He was living a wild life and getting into trouble.
 He didn’t want to hear what people said about the way he was going only leading to destruction.
-Yet someone got him to go to church that Sunday, telling him that somebody about his age was preaching.
+Yet someone got him to go to church that Sunday, telling him that somebody his age was preaching.

-He had gotten into the motorcycle accident when he was high from smoking weed and riding way to fast.
+He had gotten into a motorcycle accident when he was high from smoking weed and riding way too fast.
 He went off the road at a corner.
 The back pain wasn’t the only problem.
-He didn’t tell me that he had lost all of the feeling in one whole side of his face, which was covered in stitches.
+He didn’t tell me that he had lost all of the feeling on the side of his face which was covered in stitches.

 When he came up, I touched the side of his face to pray for him.
 He immediately felt my hand, before I even prayed.
-He had no feeling in that side of his face since the accident!
-This was why he was weeping.
+He’d felt nothing on that side of his face since the accident!
+That was why he cried for such a long time.
 He encountered God’s mercy, and it led him to repentance.

 Mercy Is A Practical Word

 F.F.
-Bosworth wrote a classic book called “Christ The Healer”, which has greatly influenced me.
-After first reading it I was so excited that I bought several more copies to lend to friends.
-I thought that everybody needed to read it!
+Bosworth‘s classic book “Christ The Healer” influenced me tremendously.
+After first reading it, I was so excited that I bought several more copies to lend to friends.
+I thought everybody needed to read it!

-This book is perhaps the most comprehensive and thorough biblical argument ever written that it is always God’s will to heal — physical healing is part of the gospel.
+“Christ the Healing” is perhaps the most comprehensive and thorough biblical argument ever written that it is always God’s will to heal.
+Physical healing is part of the gospel.
 Bosworth proved his point repeatedly from several different scriptural approaches.

-It is interesting that Bosworth devoted a whole chapter to proving that healing is a gospel promise by talking about God’s mercy.
-This might at first seem like a weaker approach to a scriptural proof of God’s will heal than some of the other routs, like Isaiah 53.
+Bosworth devoted a whole chapter to proving that healing is a gospel promise by expounding on God’s mercy.
+That might initially seem like a weaker approach to a scriptural proof of God’s will to heal than some other routes, like Isaiah 53.
 Yet when you see how mercy is connected to physical healing in the gospels, it makes sense.

 Look up the word “mercy” on a site like Bible Gateway.
-In the gospels we read in several place of people needing physical healing and crying out “Lord, have mercy on us!”
-And of course, Jesus had mercy on them all and healed them.
+In the gospels, we read in several places of people needing physical healing and crying out “Lord, have mercy on us!”
+Jesus had mercy on them all and healed them.

-One thing that has stood out to me in my scriptural word studies is that scripture uses many words like “mercy”, “peace”, and “salvation” in very practical ways.
+One thing that has stood out to me in my scriptural word studies is that scripture uses many words like “mercy,” “peace,” and “salvation” in very practical ways.
 They are not just spiritual concepts.
-All of these words are used in scripture when talking about physical healing and other concrete, real-life situations.
-In fact, the mindset that spiritualizes these words, doing away with their applications in the physical realm, is a mindset based on gnostic beliefs.
+Scriptures uses these words when talking about physical healing and other concrete, real-life situations.
+The mindset that spiritualizes these words, doing away with their applications in the physical realm, is based on gnostic beliefs.
 It is the same mindset on which the Gnostics based their denial of Christ coming in the flesh.

-Mercy is a spiritual grace, but it is not only a spiritual grace.
+Mercy is a spiritual grace, but it is not only spiritual.
 It has concrete ramifications in the physical realm.

 He Forgives All Your Sins And Heals All Of Your Diseases!

-Psalm 103 is another scripture passage where we can see mercy and physical healing going together.
+Psalm 103 is another scripture passage in which we see mercy and physical healing going together.
 Look at these excerpts:

 Psalm 103: 2-6, 8-13, 17 (KJV)